PingPlotter

 - Free tier with basic graphing and tracing

-Freemium model anchored by a single $8.99 IAP that unlocks advanced monitoring, history, and alerting features.
+Freemium model anchored at a one-time $8.99 upgrade, gating advanced monitoring and data persistence features.

 Who Built It?